worldline/angular-training/docs/src/tooling/README.md

 OR

 - For a lighter installation, install only [Angular language service](https://marketplace.visualstudio.com/items?itemName=Angular.ng-template).
 This extension will provide autocompletion, among other things.
+Then, install the linter [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).
+Wikipedia describes a [linter](https://en.wikipedia.org/wiki/Lint_%28software%29) as a tool that allows to flag programming errors, bugs, stylistic errors and suspicious constructs.

 ## Practical work: Create your first project
 Go into the folder where you store your git repositories, open a terminal there and type the following commands: